How to Implement a Strategic Plan

 ✓ Success at 12 Months

-The governance cadence is running without the CEO driving it
+The operating cadence is running without the CEO driving every dependency

-Each strategic pillar has a named owner who reports progress unprompted
+Each strategic priority has a named owner, milestone path, and visible progress

 At least 2-3 Year 1 milestones are achieved and visible